 Go Global - WU's exchange fair

 Each October, the International Office organizes an exchange fair so WU students can find out more about our partner universities and talk to incoming exchange students and former outgoing students about studying abroad.
-As incoming students, you have unique insights about your home university to offer, and we would love it if you would be willing to represent your home university at the fair.
+As incoming students, you have valuable knowledge about your home university to offer, and we would love you to represent your home university at our fair.
 See below for information on when and how to sign up.

 Students need to make sure to come to WU's International Office in due time to have all the documents required by their home university signed.
 For Erasmus+ students: If your course selection changes during the semester, make sure to fill out the “During the Mobility” section of your Learning Agreement and have it signed by our coordinators during consultation hours.